|

 Currently, Confluence does not provide spell check so you should use the method of your choice to perform spell checking.

-Mac OS X users can simply right-click on text areas and select Spelling -> Check Spelling as You Type.
+Mac OS X users can simply right-click on text areas and select Spelling -> Check Spelling as You Type

 Firefox 2.0 provides a built-in spell-checking, older versions of Firefox can get a plugin to fill in the gap.

-Privacy Policy - Copyright © 2003-2009, The Apache Software Foundation, Licensed under ASL 2.0. |
+Bookmark this on Delicious Digg this | Privacy Policy - Copyright © 2003-2009, The Apache Software Foundation, Licensed under ASL 2.0. |